 Doom was an improvement and sequel to the more simplistic Castle Wolfenstein, but it refined the idea to a tipping point where everybody rushed to play it.
 And with that rush, a series of imitators rushed to flood the space and introduce variants on the theme.
 Every company was putting out their own “Doom-like” shooter game, and soon enough, the single-player first-person game became a genre of game .

 The battle of the battle royales

 Now, that same sort of cycle has happened to the battle royale.

 The rise and success of PUBG (PlayerUnknown’s Battlegrounds) in gamer circles led to the breakout, pop-culture viral copycat game, Fortnite: Battle Royale, which became ubiquitous across all manner of different gaming consoles and devices.

 And now, the battle royale has become a category.
-The idea is the same across all games in the new genre: a large multiplayer drop of people into a shared map where it’s a race for resources and weapons in an “every person for themselves” shootout on terrain that shrinks over time.
+The idea is the same across all games in the new genre.
+A large multiplayer drop puts people into a shared map where it’s a race for resources and weapons in an “every person for themselves” shootout on terrain that shrinks over time.

 Call of Duty: Black Ops 4 joins the fray

 The long-standing franchise institution of Call of Duty has now thrown its hat into the ring, with Call of Duty: Black Ops 4 joining the fray and bringing the popular Call of Duty gameplay, look, feel, and mechanics to the now-familiar battle royale format.
 And it may be the most polished, refined version of the genre to date.